-The DEP assigned a susceptibility ranking of high to the system using the information collected during the assessment by the DEP.
+Protection (DEP) assigned a susceptibility ranking of high to the system using the information collected during the assessment by the DEP.
 A high ranking is given to any water supply that has at least one high threat land use within the water supply protection area.
-Since there are seventeen high threat land uses within the protection area includ ing bus and truck terminals, airports, pesticide storage, and underground storage tanks, the Salem and Beverly water supply must be assigned a high susceptibility ranking.
-This ranking poor water quality or will have poor water quality in the future.
-It only draws attention to various activities within the watershed that may be potential sources of contamination
+Since there are seventeen high threat land uses within the protection area including bus and truck terminals, airports, pesticide storage, and underground storage tanks, the Salem and Beverly water supply must be assigned a high susceptibility ranking.
+This ranking does not imply that the cities have poor water quality or will have poor water quality in the future.
+It only draws attention to various activities within the watershed that may be potential sources of contamination.

-The SWAP then assesses what the water supplier is doing to prevent contamination and recommends other measures that can be taken to further protect the sources.
+water supplier is doing to prevent contamination and recommends other measures that can be taken to further protect the sources.
 Some source protection measures Salem and Beverly have already implemented include reviewing the development of plans in the City of Beverly and the Towns of Wenham, Danvers, and Topsfield; conducting monthly stream monitoring throughout the watersheds; and managing geese on Wenham Lake.